scs03004/deepflow/MCP_INTEGRATION_GUIDE.md

 ```

 ### Expected Behavior
+- `claude mcp list` should show deepflow server as "✓ Connected"
-- Claude Code should recognize the deepflow MCP server
+- Claude Code should recognize the deepflow MCP server automatically
 - Tools should appear in the available tools list
 - You should get structured analysis results in JSON format